cuihujun/docs/murano/get-started/solutions/exampleapp/README.md

 exosite --init
 ```

-Login with your Exosite credentials, and enter your product and solution IDs (hint: try the typeahead)
+Log in with your Exosite credentials, and enter your product and solution IDs (hint: try the typeahead).
 ![cli login](assets/cli_login.png)

 Make a change to home-automation-example > app > components > Login.js.
 Change the text from “Login” to “Login HERE” to make sure changes are deployed.
 ![rename login](assets/rename_login.png)

-Then compile your code
+Then compile your code:
 ```
 npm run compile
 ```

-And deploy your solution from the top level directory (you may need to cd back up to home-automation-example directory)
+And deploy your solution from the top-level directory (you may need to CD back up to home-automation-example directory):
 ```
 exosite --deploy
 ```

-Open the URL (cmd/ctrl + click to open in default browser, or copy paste the link)
+Open the URL (cmd/ctrl + click to open in default browser, or copy paste the link):
 ![deploy change](assets/deploy_change.png)

-Voila!
-Your Changes have been deployed:
+Voilá!
+Your changes have been deployed:

 ![Example app change](assets/solution_example_app_change.png)

 # SETTING UP LOCAL DEVELOPMENT

-To run the web application static assets locally, create a .env file in the root of the project with your solution URL, like this (name it anything):
+To run the web application static assets locally, create an .env file in the root of the project with your solution URL, like this (name it anything):

 API_BASE_URL=https://<solution-name>.apps.exosite-dev.io

-**NOTE: the Chrome plugin in the next step may change the appearance of certain websites (e.g. github.com) until you disable it.
-You can easily disable the plugin by going to Chrome > Preferences > Extensions > Disable ModHeader**
+**NOTE:** the Chrome plugin in the next step may change the appearance of certain websites (e.g., GitHub.com) until you disable it.
+You can easily disable the plugin by going to Chrome > Preferences > Extensions > Disable ModHeader.

 Install this <a href="https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj/related?hl=en" target="_blank">Google Chrome plugin</a> and import this configuration: